-- Witness(es) and date(s) when relevant (be concise and specific) - Current contact information for the student

-- Name the person(s) or policy involved in the appeal - State the act or decision being challenged - State why the action or decision is unjust or not within policy - State the requested resolution - Brief description of the student's attempt to resolve
+- Witness(es) and date(s) when relevant (be concise and specific) - Current contact information for the student - Name the person(s) or policy involved in the appeal - State the act or decision being challenged - State why the action or decision is unjust or not within policy - State the requested resolution - Brief description of the student's attempt to resolve

-STEP 4: The Appeals panel convenes and provides a forum for all involved parties to discuss the issues and evidence related to the appeal within 10 school business days from the date in which the Appeal Form and additional documentation were received by the Committee Chair or designee.
+STEP 4: The Appeals Panel convenes and provides a forum for all involved parties to discuss the issues and evidence related to the appeal within 10 school business days from the date in which the Appeal Form and additional documentation were received by the Committee Chair or designee.

-STEP 5: Following the Committee's deliberation process, the Committee Chair or designee will have five (5) school business days in which to notify the student, the Vice President Professional School's /Director School of Nursing, and school officials on a need-to-know basis in writing of the Committee's decision.
+STEP 5: Following the Committee's deliberation process, the Committee Chair or designee will have five (5) school business days in which to notify the student, the Vice President of the College, and College officials on a need-to-know basis in writing of the Panel's decision.
 The decision shall be binding on all parties.

 Note: If the finding or resolution of an appeal at any step in the process is not appealed within the allotted days as indicated for each phase/step, said appeal will be considered to be settled on the basis of the last decision rendered.
-Should the school representative (s) not respond within the prescribed time frames, the student may exercise the option to proceed to the next step.
+Should the College representative (s) not respond within the prescribed time frames, the student may exercise the option to proceed to the next step.